 Also read: Best Basic Microwave Oven UK of 2022

 Choosing suitable plastic containers for the microwave is essential.
 Keep in mind that the product usage differs according to the make and model.

-Do not use a plastic plate or container inside a microwave if you are not sure whether it can deal with the radiations or not.
+Do not use a plastic plate or container inside a microwave if you are not sure whether it can deal with the radiation or not.
 Check for a microwavable sign to be sure.

-Apart from plastic, glass and ceramic works well in the oven and keeps your food items safe from harmful chemicals.
+Apart from plastic, glass and ceramic works well in the oven and keep your food items safe from harmful chemicals.